Austin117/Testing-On-The-Edge-In-Angular-NgRx/README.md

 # Testing on the Edge in Angular NGRX
-TBD content
+TBD content and instructions

 To do:
-- Setup directory structure
-- Determine kata goal (e.g. test drive new feature with both styles of testing)
+- determine kata goal (e.g. test drive new feature with both styles of testing, or make part of each directory have dirty non-ngrx code and have it refactored)
-- Write edge tests
-- Write isolated tests
+- write tests from the inside
+- clean up all read me's

 Doing:
-- run wallaby for existing tests
+- write tests from the edge

 Done:
+- setup directory structure
+- setup and run wallaby for placeholder tests
 - test git push
 - run website apm demo 5